Neethu9074/carbon/packages/in-events/components/AIChat/README.md

 - `prompt_library`: Displays a prompt library with suggested queries
 - `table_chart`: Displays data in a table or chart format with toggle options
-- `nlg_response`: Displays a natural language generation response
+- `typetext_response`: Displays text with a type writer effect
 - `events_table`: Displays an events table with specialized formatting
 - `thumbs_feedback`: Displays a thumbs up/down feedback component
 - `option_buttons`: Displays customizable option buttons for user interaction